 8. Medical Microbiology: The study of microorganisms that cause human diseases and their treatment.

-See also CAREER PROSPECTS IN ESTATE MANAGEMENT
+See also CAREER PROSPECTS IN FINE ARTS

 What Are the 4 Areas of Study in Microbiology?